deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "Brother, I am the WRONG man for female advice."

-They sat in silence for a while, until Regaari noticed that Warhorse—and some others of the Nova Hounds—were giving him strange looks.
+They sat in silence for a while, until Regaari noticed that WARHORSE—and some others of the NOVA HOUNDs—were giving him strange looks.

 "What?"